René II de Lorraine, Marquis d'Elbeuf: Marriage and children

-Reign of Henri II
+Reign of Henry II

 At the funeral of François I, the 11 year old Elbeuf carried the royal sceptre for the proceedings, while his brother the Grand Prior carried the king's crown.

 Italian wars

 Elbeuf participated in the opening campaign of the final period of the Italian Wars, joining Brissac in Piedmont in preparation for the invasion in favour of the duke of Parma.
 Instead of defending the city of Parma when it came under siege, Brissac instead sought to draw off the Imperial army, successfully reducing the town of Chieri before engaging in inconclusive skirmishing for the remainder of the year.
 While Imperial and French forces engaged during 1551, formal war between France and the Empire would not resume until 1552.

 Promotion

 Together with his brother the Grand Prior, Elbeuf was involved in the 1553 capture of Corse led by Paul de Thermes.
 This proved to be the solitary French success in a year of military failure.

 Upon the death in 1554 of Leone Strozzi, prior of the Order of Malta for Capua and commander of the order's galleys.
 Elbeuf received the honour of assuming his role with the order.
-In total this was a fleet of 42 galleys, harboured in Toulon and Marseilles granting him a sizable presence in the Mediterranean.
+In total this was a fleet of 42 galleys, harboured in Toulon and Marseille granting him a sizable presence in the Mediterranean.